Pahalgam attack: FM Dar throws down gauntlet to India, asks for evidence of allegations against Pakistan

 “We are prepared in regard to defence.
 If anyone tries to attempt any adventure, then they’ve tried in the past as well [and failed] so this time around it will be even worse for them.”

-Asif said that, although India had not named Pakistan directly for the incident, however, the media and other stakeholders were blaming the country.
+Asif said that although India had not named Pakistan directly for the incident, the Indian media and other stakeholders were blaming the country.

 He said that without any hesitation, Pakistan was the greatest victim of terrorism in the world.

-Asif said terrorism was being exported to Pakistan, adding that whatever is emanating from Afghanistan or happening in Balochistan “clearly shows the footprints and fingerprints of India”.
+Asif said terrorism was being exported to Pakistan, adding that whatever was emanating from Afghanistan or happening in Balochistan “clearly shows the footprints and fingerprints of India”.

 The defence minister said that if India were to officially name Pakistan in the backdrop of the Pahalgam incident, the country would give a “befitting response”.

-“There should not be any doubt about that, neither to India or the international community,” he said, adding that Pakistan had the complete right to its self-defence.
+“Neither India nor the international community should have any doubt about it,” he said, adding that Pakistan had the complete right to defend itself.

-Citing the example of Indian national Kulbhushan Sudhir Jadhav, he said that there were a series of incidents in the past 15 to 20 years which proved that India played a part in terrorism in Pakistan.
+Citing the example of Indian spy Kulbhushan Sudhir Jadhav, who was arrested in Pakistan in 2016, Asif said that there were a series of incidents in the past 15 to 20 years which proved that India played a part in terrorism in Pakistan.

 He said that groups like the TTP and the BLA were proxies of India who had declared war on Pakistan.
 “India is already fighting a low-intensity war through terrorists against us,” he said.